 Significance

+Scoring:

+State problem or critical barrier to progress that the proposal addresses

+Strengths and weaknesses of the rigor of the previous research

+How the findings of the proposal will advance scientific, technical, and/or clinical practice

-The recent widespread promotion and public acceptance of CBD as a “safe” and “natural” medication, including use during pregnancy has encouraged pregnant or nursing mothers to use CBD as a treatment for a variety of symptoms, exposing the fetus to CBD.
+Significance.
+The recent widespread promotion and public acceptance of CBD as a “safe” and “natural” medication, including use during pregnancy, has encouraged pregnant or nursing mothers to use CBD as a treatment for a variety of symptoms, thereby exposing the fetus to CBD.
 Importantly, few studies have addressed the significant and timely question of how CBD impacts the developing fetal brain.39,40 The present study will contribute new insights into the long-term consequences of PCE on emotional and cognitive function in males and females and through the delivery of miRNA inhibitors or mimics, this may suggest an epigenetic mechanism mediating the effects of PCE on behavior.
 Moreover, the identification of mRNA targets (e.g., NI markers) that mediate the actions of miRNAs in PCE-induced disease can provide opportunities for intervening in disease processes.

-miRNA inhibition or delivery may provide a highly potent means to modulate a disease process.
+Therapeutic relevance. miRNA inhibition or delivery may provide a highly potent means to modulate a disease process.
 As such, the activation or silencing of specific miRNAs may be ideally suited to restore PCE-induced alterations in cognitive and emotional function.
 Our planned experiments will offer insight into the potential therapeutic utility of the targeted activation or silencing of specific miRNAs as an approach to restoring memory and alleviating emotional deficits, while also better defining the role that miRNAs play in the context of PCE in both males and females.
 Revealing cognitive impairment and emotional dysfunction associated with fetal CBD will challenge the view that CBD is a universally safe compound and will encourage further study of the developmental consequences of prenatal CBD, its underlying mechanisms and potential treatment.

 Innovation

+Scoring:

+Study aims to shift current practice paradigms

+Methodologies proposed are new

+Theoretical approaches are novel

-These results may show long-term, selective, sex-dependent impacts on emotional and cognitive function in rats subjected to PCE and suggest specific miRNAs in the brain that are altered.
-Our work has the potential to clarify the pathophysiological mechanisms of PCE, and support the development of interventional strategies in the long-term, with further studies of the clinical manipulation of miRNA activity progresses.
+Innovation.
+These results will yield information about long-term, selective, sex-dependent impacts on emotional and cognitive function and measure specific miRNAs in the brain that are altered in rats subjected to PCE.
+Our work has the potential to clarify the pathophysiological mechanisms of PCE and support the development of interventional strategies in the long-term, with further studies of the clinical manipulation of miRNA activity progresses.

-A drug that acts on a single pathway is unlikely to diminish the complex pathological cascade that ultimately leads to a neuropsychiatric disorder. miRNAs regulate a diverse array of processes related with cognitive and emotional function, and may thus offer wider-ranging benefits than the available treatments. miRNAs are interesting therapeutic targets given their ability to regulate endogenous gene expression such that one miRNA can potentially regulate entire biological pathways.
+A novel approach to addressing psychiatric disorders.
+A drug that acts on a single pathway is unlikely to diminish the complex pathological cascade that ultimately leads to a neuropsychiatric disorder. miRNAs regulate a diverse array of processes related with cognitive and emotional function and may thus offer wider-ranging benefits than the available treatments. miRNAs are interesting therapeutic targets given their ability to regulate endogenous gene expression such that one miRNA can potentially regulate entire biological pathways.
 As such, miRNA-based therapeutic strategies may be ideally suited to PCE-induced dysfunction.
 These therapeutic effects may be achieved by completely or partially ablating the functions of miRNAs of interest to downregulate the expression of targeted genes and proteins involved in disease pathogenesis.